Homotopical algebra for Lie algebroids: Cofibrant replacement

-is a relative functor that preserves $\Del^{\mm{op}}$-indexed homotopy colimits. \item[(c)] the counit map $Q(\mf{g})\rt \mf{g}$ is a weak equivalence whenever $\mf{g}$ is $A$-cofibrant. \end{itemize} \end{lemma} \begin{proof} Assertion (a) follows by induction along the filtration \eqref{la:diag:unionofcobars}, using the pushout square \eqref{la:diag:attachingcellincobar} and the fact that each
+is a relative functor that preserves $\Del^{\mm{op}}$-indexed homotopy colimits. \item[(c)] the counit map $Q(\mf{g})\rt \mf{g}$ is a weak equivalence whenever $\mf{g}$ is $A$-cofibrant. \end{itemize} \end{proposition} \begin{proof} For assertion (a), using the filtration \eqref{la:diag:unionofcobars} and Remark \ref{rem:naturalityoffiltration}, it suffices to check that the map on the associated graded is a weak equivalence.
+Note that the higher order components of the $\infty$-morphism $\mf{g}\leadsto \mf{h}$ decrease the filtration degree and hence induce the zero map on the associated graded.
+In light of the isomorphism \eqref{eq:gradedoffiltration}, it then suffices to verify that the linear part $\mf{g}\rt \mf{h}$ induces graded quasi-isomorphisms

-is a weak equivalence whenever $\mf{g}\rt \mf{h}$ is a weak equivalence of cofibrant dg-$A$-modules (and similarly for the cones).